nemoarchive/documentation/submit_data.md

 &nbsp;
 # <a name="submitting-a-file-manifest"></a> Submitting a File Manifest
-All submissions to NeMO Archives, whether public or private, begin with upload of a tab delimited (tsv) file manifest including MD5 checksums through the User Dashboard available to logged in users at [https://nemoarchive.org/login](https://nemoarchive.org/login).
+All submissions to NeMO Archives, whether public or private, begin with upload of a  file manifest including MD5 checksums through the User Dashboard available to logged in users at [https://nemoarchive.org/login](https://nemoarchive.org/login) or via an API.
 More instructions on submission are below.
 This enables us to collect some basic information in order to organize and process your data properly for release.
-This is not a comprehensive metadata collection and should be straightforward to populate.

 Detection and validation of a properly formatted manifest will trigger an email message providing the Aspera submission path for your data, see below.